Skip to:

 Churn rate is the opposite of retention—it shows how many customers stop using your product.
 Reducing churn is vital for sustained growth.

 NPS measures customer loyalty by asking users how likely they are to recommend your product.
-A high NPS often correlates with long-term growth.
+A high NPS often correlates with long-term growth, reflecting strong satisfaction and loyalty.

-CSAT gauges customer satisfaction with specific interactions or product experiences.
+CES gauges customer satisfaction with specific interactions or product experiences.
+It evaluates how easy it is for users to complete a task or resolve an issue.
+Lower effort correlates with better experiences and retention.
 Tracking CSAT helps identify areas for improvement.

 Financial metrics for product teams